aimclub/Fedot.Industrial/README.md

 #### Error correction model

 It is up to you to decide whether to use error correction model or not.
-To apply it the `error_correction` flag in the `Config_Classification.yaml` file should be set to `True`.
+To apply it the `error_correction` flag in the `Config_Classification.yaml` file should be set to `True` and number of cycles `n_ecm_cycles` should be provided.
 In this case after each launch of FEDOT algorithmic kernel the error correction model will be trained on the produced error.

 ![](doc/error_corr_model.png)

-The error correction model is a simple linear regression model of three stages: at every next stage the model learn the error of prediction.
+The error correction model is a linear regression model of three stages: at every next stage the model learn the error of prediction.
 The type of ensemble model for error correction is dependent on the number of classes: